3D simulation of recumbent cycles and drawing of steering blueprint

 About the examples

-There are three seat models, one is a RANS mesh seat (the Stratus seat), from direct measurement, the other is an ICE mesh seat (from photos) and the last one is a fictive hardsheel seat.
-Seats move and rotate as the rider, articulated on the hip axis.
+There are three seat models, one is a RANS mesh seat (the Stratus seat), from direct measurement, the other is an ICE mesh seat (from photos) and the last one is a hardsheel seat (fictive).
+Seats move and rotate as the rider.

 About the rider model